Early Bird Ends

 Pro Tip: Come up with a solid programme, where the pitch would be your programme and not your product.

-Offering a glass pour or wine by glass programme is one of the very many beneficial programmes you can offer a restaurant.
+Offering a glass pour or wine by glass programme is one of the very beneficial programmes you can offer a restaurant.

 “Especially if you’re a distributor, try to find an amazing 1.5litre wine, where you can blow their mind out with the quality and the price” explained Sid.